deficollective/defiscan/src/content/protocols/morpho.md

 Permissioned functions in the main `Morpho` contract are controlled by a multisig which does not meet our security council requirements.
-Nonetheless those permissions do not put users' funds or yield at risk and do cannot do not have additional capabilities for emergency situations.
+Nonetheless those permissions do not put users' funds or yield at risk and do not have additional capabilities for emergency situations.

 &nbsp;